Once Upon a Deadpool poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Wade agrees to join the X-Men as a trainee and help a troubled young mutant, Russell Collins, choosing to find meaning through helping others., moving from reaction to action.

 At 60 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The X-Force team is wiped out in a spectacular disaster, leaving only Wade and Domino.
+Of particular interest, this crucial beat The X-Force team is wiped out in a spectacular disaster, leaving only Wade and Domino.
 The fun and games are over; stakes become deadly serious., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Wade realizes love means sacrifice.
 He puts on the power-dampening collar and offers himself as a human shield for Russell, choosing true selfless love., demonstrating the transformation achieved throughout the journey.